-During the early 2000s, a new football field and field house were donated, swimming and tennis became strong sports, and the fine arts programs continued to prosper, including orchestra, band, and choir.
+The early 2000s: During the early 2000s, a new football field and field house were donated, swimming and tennis became strong sports, and the fine arts programs continued to prosper, including orchestra, band, and choir.
 A new play structure was added to the Lower School play area on the east side of the campus, and a recreational area including an outdoor basketball court and two sand volleyball courts were added for the Middle School students.

-Dr. Mike Bennett began leading the school in June 2005 and has taken the school to a new level.
-Enrollment has increased each year, academics remain at the forefront, and planning for the future of the school is a continuing conversation.
-Dr. Bennett is a strong proponent of development and fund raising.
+In 2005: Dr. Mike Bennett began leading the school in June 2005 and took the school to a new level.
+Enrollment increased each year, academics remained at the forefront, and planning for the future of the school takes top priority.
+Dr. Bennett offered a strong proponent of development and fundraising.
 He created the Office of Institutional Advancement, which is responsible for establishing resources for the school outside the operations budget.

-In its 60+ years, All Saints has grown from a small preschool/kindergarten school with 20 students housed inside a church in 1956 into a campus that houses around 500 students on 53 acres for preschool through 12th grade students in 2020.
+In its 60+ years, All Saints has grown from a small preschool/kindergarten school with 20 students housed inside a church in 1956 into a campus that houses around 500 students on 53 acres for preschool through 12th grade students in 2022.
 The school is widely known for its academic excellence and fine arts curricula as well as its high-achieving athletic programs throughout all grade levels.